kragen/derctuo/hacker-calendar.md

 0. something to memorialize the Mohists and the other scholars who fell to Qin Shi Huang?
 0. something to memorialize the Library of Alexandria?
-0. Johann Bernoulli?
 0. something to celebrate Euclid
 0. al-Khwarizmi's book
    <https://en.wikipedia.org/wiki/The_Compendious_Book_on_Calculation_by_Completion_and_Balancing>?
 0. something to celebrate Aryabhata and the Aryabhatiya?
-0. publication of the break of MD5
-0. Brahmagupta
-0. Newton's death or publication of Principia (July 5, 1687?) or birth (Dec 25)
-0. Boole's birth
-0. publication of the break of Merkle's knapsack algorithm
+0. publication of the break of Merkle's knapsack algorithm (date unknown)
 0. something about the Nine Chapters on the Mathematical Art
-0. Laplace's birth, or the publication of his probability theory
-0. the release of the first version of Haskell
+0. the release of the first version of Haskell (dates unknown)
-0. St. Columba's war
-0. Ramanujan's death
-0. Apollo's landing on the moon
-0. Kantorovich's birth or his publication of "Математические методы организации и планирования производства"
-0. the burning of the Maya codices
+0. July 1562: the burning of the Maya codices by Bishop Diego de Landa (date unknown)
-0. the birth of Emmy Noether
 0. the publication of Alice in Wonderland
-0. Champollion's decipherment of the hieroglyphs
-0. the end of the NSFNet AUP
 0. the founding of Sun
 0. the going on sale of the Altair 8800
 0. founding of the University of Leipzig